While the ingredients may seem odd, this banana bread recipe is a no-fail favorite that is perfectly moist every single time.

 - Mash the bananas with a fork.
 In a medium bowl, combine mashed bananas, mayonnaise, and egg.
 In a separate large bowl, combine flour, sugar, baking soda, salt, and pecans if using.

 - Combine the wet and dry ingredients and stir just until combined.
-Note: The mixture will be very thick, do not overmix.
+Note: The mixture will be very thick, but do not overmix.

 - Pour the batter into the prepared loaf pan and bake for 60-70 minutes, or until a toothpick comes out clean.